kilpkonn/msc-thesis/main.typ

 As it doesn't get restarted very often it can keep the state in memory which allows responding to client events faster.
 It is quite common that the server does semantic analysis fully only once and later only runs the analysis again for files that have changed.
 Caching the state and incrementally updating it is quite important as the full analysis can take up to considerable amount of time which is not an acceptable latency for autocompletion nor for other operations servers provide.
-In @editing-support-for-languages-lsp they describe that caching the abstract syntax tree is the most common performance optimization strategy for servers.
+In @editing-support-for-languages-lsp they describe that caching the abstract syntax tree is a common performance optimization strategy for servers.

 == Machine learning based autocompletions <machine-learning>
 In this chapter we will take a look at machine learning based autocompletion tools.
 As this is a very active field of development we are not competing against we will not dive into how good this or other models perform but rather look at what the models generally do.
 The main focus is to see how do they differ from the analytical approach we are taking with term search.

-In @code-prediction-trees-transformers they state that one of the most obvious use cases for machine learning is to order the suggestions.
+One of the use cases for machine learning is to order the suggestions @code-prediction-trees-transformers.
-They state that the using a model for ordering the suggestions is especially useful in dynamically typed languages as it is otherwise rather hard to order suggestions.
+Using a model for ordering the suggestions is especially useful in dynamically typed languages as it is otherwise rather hard to order suggestions.
 Although the Rust language has strong type system we still suffer from prioritizing different terms that have the same type.

 In addition to ordering the analytically created suggestions, machine learning models can be used to generate code itself.